 There are several types of vertebral fractures, each with distinct characteristics and implications:

-• Wedge Fracture: The most common type of compression fracture, a wedge fracture typically occurs in the front of the vertebra.
-The front part of the vertebra collapses, leaving the back part unchanged, resulting in a wedge shape.
+- Wedge Fracture: The most common type of compression fracture, a wedge fracture, typically occurs in the front of the vertebrae.
+The front part of the vertebrae collapses, leaving the back part unchanged, resulting in a wedge shape.
 This type of fracture is generally mechanically stable.

-• Crush Fracture: If the entire vertebra collapses, not just the front part, it is referred to as a crush fracture.
-This type of fracture can be more severe than a wedge fracture due to the complete collapse of the vertebra.
+- Crush Fracture: If the entire vertebra collapses, not just the front part, it is referred to as a crush fracture.
+This type of fracture can be more severe than a wedge fracture due to the complete collapse of the vertebrae.

-• Burst Fracture: This involves the loss of height in both the front and back walls of the vertebral body.
-Burst fractures can be unstable and may result in progressive deformity or neurological compromise, making their identification and treatment particularly important.
+- Burst Fracture: This involves the loss of height in both the front and back walls of the vertebral body.
+Unstable burst fractures may result in progressive deformity or neurological compromise, making their identification and treatment particularly important.

 Understanding these distinctions helps in diagnosing the right type of fracture and determining the appropriate treatment plan.